Last updated:

 What We Evaluate

-We track 20 payment providers across six scoring dimensions.
-Each dimension receives a score from 1.0 to 10.0.
-The overall score is a weighted average, not a simple mean, because in iGaming payments, not everything matters equally.
+We track 66 payment providers on five weighted dimensions.
+Each gets a score from 1.0 to 10.0, and the overall score is a weighted average, not a simple mean, because in iGaming payments not everything matters equally.
+We show Trustpilot too, but it carries no weight.
+More on that below.

 This page explains exactly how we arrive at each provider's rating so you can decide whether our framework matches your priorities.
 If it doesn't, you'll at least know which dimensions to re-weight for your own shortlist.